 You might want to secure remote JMX access either by configuring a software or hardware firewall to allow connections to specified port only from your hosts/network or by configuring password authentication and/or SSL encryption.
 For more information about various security options please refer to the JMX documentation.

-There are number of various JMX clients you can use to connect to the LucidWorks Search server and browse available information.
+There are number of various JMX clients out there you can use to connect to LucidWorks Enterprise server and browse available information.

 JConsole is a standard (part of the JDK) graphical monitoring tool to monitor Java Virtual Machine (JVM) and Java applications which provides a nice way to display memory and CPU information as well MBeans from arbitrary applications.